Beyond Linear Probes: Dynamic Safety Monitoring for Language Models: Experiments

 \subsection{Cascading defense}

-We next turn to demonstrate the second complementary inference-time evaluation strategy, using \textbf{token-driven} amounts of compute.
-As described in \cref{alg:cascade}, we propagate each input token to higher-order terms of the trained TPC only if the previous sub-classifier is uncertain, similar to the early-exit strategy \citep{teerapittayanon2016eemlpbranchynet} for deep neural networks.
+We next turn to demonstrate the second complementary inference-time evaluation strategy, using \textbf{input-driven} amounts of compute.
+As described in \cref{alg:cascade}, we propagate each input to higher-order terms of the trained TPC only if the previous sub-classifier is uncertain, similar to the early-exit strategy \citep{teerapittayanon2016eemlpbranchynet} for deep neural networks and more recent 2-stage cascade classifiers \citep{mckenzie2025detecting,cunningham2025cheapmonitors}.

 We show in \cref{fig:cascade-defence} the resulting F1 scores when evaluating TPCs/EE-MLPs with (1) a fixed order at test-time in black, and (2) as a cascade in color.
 Here, the x-axis denotes the net number of parameters used to classify all prompts in the validation/test splits, for a chosen confidence threshold $\tau$\footnote{ We use parameter count as a measure of `compute' to ensure a fair, implementation-independent comparison across models.
 Although parameter count is only a proxy for inference cost, we verify empirically in \cref{sec:app:latency} that it correlates with other measures, supporting its use in this setting. }.
 The models here are trained with the best hyperparameters from \cref{sec:exp:safety-curve} at layer $40$ of \texttt{gemma-3-27b-it}.
 Results on all models can be found in \cref{sec:app:additional-results}.